ericslee1207/PeliUiDesignFigma/README.md

   # Create User Interfaces

-  This is a code bundle for Create User Interfaces (Copy).
+  This is a code bundle for Create User Interfaces.
 The original project is available at https://www.figma.com/design/ebyOkwUCKlT3jRE1bWooAz/Create-User-Interfaces--Copy-.

   ## Running the code